etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/JSON_REST_Web_Services.md

        "active":true
     }

 Note that list/one-to-many properties are not converted.
-So for example, when an invoice is converted to JSON then its invoice lines won't be present in the JSON string.
+So for example, when an invoice is converted to JSON then its invoice lines are not present in the JSON string.
 The invoice lines can be retrieved with a separate JSON request.

 Here you can find an example of the Country object (with id 100) converted to JSON: